nextcloud/docker/README.md

 - `APACHE_BODY_LIMIT` (default `1073741824` [1GiB]) This restricts the total
 size of the HTTP request body sent from the client.
 It specifies the number of _bytes_ that are allowed in a request body.
 A value of **0** means **unlimited**.
 Check the [Nextcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/big_file_upload_configuration.html#apache) for more information.

+To customize OPcache parameters you can change the following variables:
+- `PHP_OPCACHE_INTERNED_STRINGS_BUFFER` (default `32`) The amount of memory used to store interned strings, in megabytes.
+- `PHP_OPCACHE_MAX_ACCELERATED_FILES` (default `10000`) The maximum number of keys (and therefore scripts) in the OPcache hash table.
+The actual value used will be the first number in the set of prime numbers { 223, 463, 983, 1979, 3907, 7963, 16229, 32531, 65407, 130987, 262237, 524521, 1048793 } that is greater than or equal to the configured value.
+The minimum value is 200.
+The maximum value is 1000000.
+Values outside of this range are clamped to the permissible range.
+- `PHP_OPCACHE_MEMORY_CONSUMPTION` (default `128`) The size of the shared memory storage used by OPcache, in megabytes.
+The minimum permissible value is "8", which is enforced if a smaller value is set.
+- `PHP_OPCACHE_SAVE_COMMENT` (default `1`) If disabled, all documentation comments will be discarded from the opcode cache to reduce the size of the optimised code.
+Disabling this configuration directive may break applications and frameworks that rely on comment parsing for annotations, including Doctrine, Zend Framework 2 and PHPUnit.
+- `PHP_OPCACHE_REVALIDATE_FREQ` (default `60`) How often to check script timestamps for updates, in seconds.
+0 will result in OPcache checking for updates on every request.
+- `PHP_OPCACHE_JIT` (default `1255`) This set JIT configuration mode.
+Check the [OPcache JIT configuration](https://www.php.net/manual/en/opcache.configuration.php#ini.opcache.jit) for more information.
+- `PHP_OPCACHE_JIT_BUFFER_SIZE` (default `128M`) The amount of shared memory to reserve for compiled JIT code.
+A zero value disables the JIT.

 ### Auto configuration and Nextcloud updates
 The image comes with special config files for Nextcloud that set parameters specific to containerized usage (e.g. `upgrade-disable-web.config.php`) or enable auto configuration via environment variables (e.g. `reverse-proxy.config.php`).
 Within the image, the latest version of these config files are located in `/usr/src/nextcloud/config`.